cosmic-explorer/ce-it-infrastructure/roster/doc/README.md

 Enrollment Authorization` is set to `Authenticated User` to require that all users have a Shibboleth session when they enroll and then we can extract their ePPN, mail, givenName, and sn from their session.
-For the PIs, the `CO:admins` need to approve signup.
+For the PIs, the `CO:admins` need to approve sign up.
 Once the PIs are created, they can approve sign up of other users.

 Check `Require Enrollee Authentication` and set `Duplicate Enrollment Mode` to `Flag as Duplicate`.
-This prevents multiple enrollments from users who re-enroll while their pettition is pending.
+This prevents multiple enrollments from users who re-enroll while their petition is pending.

 We set `Terms and Conditions Mode` to `Ignore`, as there are no terms and conditions for joining the Cosmic Explorer Consortium.